-Our fourth annual conference was held in Atlanta, Georgia, in May 2017.
+Our fourth annual conference was held in Atlanta, Georgia.
 Cecil Murphey returned to be our keynote speaker along with an exceptional faculty.
 We celebrated him with a Lifetime Achievement Award as he moved closer to retirement.

 Grand Rapids, Michigan, was the location of our fifth annual conference in May 2018.
 Robert Hudson, author of The Christian Writer’s Manual of Style, encouraged us as our keynote speaker.
 We learned from our experienced faculty of industry professionals both in the workshops and Q&A sessions.

-PENCON 2019 was held in Nashville, Tennessee, and featured Selma Wilson as our keynote speaker.
+Held in Nashville, Tennessee, PENCON 2019 featured Selma Wilson as our keynote speaker.
 Other faculty included James Watkins from Wesleyan Publishing House and Joel Armstrong from Kregel Publications.
 Robert Hudson joined us for a second year, presenting three workshops and a Q&A on The Christian Writer’s Manual of Style.
 Worship time with Rachel Newman was an excellent way to close out a full conference day.

-In 2020, PENCON was held as a virtual interactive conference.
-Attendees participated in live stream sessions or watched pre-recorded sessions when their schedule permitted.
+Held as a virtual interactive conference, attendees participated in live stream sessions or watched pre-recorded sessions when their schedule permitted.
 Ten industry professionals presented eighteen workshops that covered a broad range of topics—coaching clients, contract essentials, developing an editorial voice, and more.
 Whether you are new to the publishing world or have years of experience, PENCON offers opportunities to improve your skills so you can expand your editing or proofreading business.